Dört tekerlekten çekişli van 8 kişilik oturma kapasitesi ve 430 km üzerinde menzil sunuyor.

 Son olarak Volkswagen'in 2025 yılına kadar otuzun üzerinde elektrikli araca sahip olmak istediğini belirtelim.
 I.D.
 Buzz konseptinin seri üretime geçmiş halinin, kompakt bir hatchback olarak bu otomobillerden birisi halini alması kesin.
 Ayrıca daha önce Budd-e'nin seri üretime geçeceği bilgisinin verilmiş olması, 2020 yılına kadar bu aracı yollarda görebileceğimiz anlamını taşıyabilir.

-Gallery: Volkswagen I.D.
+Galeri: Volkswagen I.D.
 Buzz konsepti

 I.D.
 BUZZ CONCEPT MAKES ITS WORLD DEBUT AT THE NORTH AMERICAN INTERNATIONAL AUTO SHOW IN DETROIT